lmsullivan18/UFOs/README.md

 ## Results

 To use the new webpage, a user can filter the UFO sightings data based on date, city, state, country and shape.
 All a user must do is enter a new search criterion in the corresponding search bar.
 For example, a user can find all UFO sightings that took place in California by typing “ca” into the “Enter State” search bar.
 The site is case-sensitive, so the search you type must exactly match what you are looking for.
+As you can see below, cy typing "ca" in the state search bar, you will filter the data to only see UFO sightings from California.

 ![UFO ca](https://user-images.githubusercontent.com/74469315/108638527-adb47f00-745d-11eb-80e1-988e3c1dd5e9.PNG)